yourbase/docs.yourbase.io/troubleshooting.md

 ---
 layout: default
-title: Common issues
+title: Troubleshooting
-nav_order: 2
+nav_order: 9
-parent: Reference
-permalink: /common-issues
+permalink: /troubleshooting
 ---

-# Common issues
+# Troubleshooting errors
 {: .no_toc }

 This is a list of commonly encountered problems, known issues, and their solutions.